tgrillon/Frisen/README.md

 # FriskaEngine
 Game engine development.

-# Reference
+# References
-### Books

 This project will use CMake to configure/generate and build applications.

+This project is based on these two books :
-- Book reference for CMake : Modern CMake for C++ - Alexander Kushnir
+- Modern CMake for C++ - Alexander Kushnir (for the project configuration and build system)

-- Book reference for the engine architecture : Game Engine Architecture (Third edition) - Jason Gregory
+- Game Engine Architecture (Third edition) - Jason Gregory (for the architecture)